cescgina/BRCA_IEO/project-brca.md

 print(xtab, file = "goresults.html", type = "html")
 ```

 The results after the filtering are exported again to an html file.
 This time there is an extra column with the names of the genes contained in each term.
+Little more about results....

 ## Conclusion